neomundi-io/use-case-rico-observation-to-admissibility/README.md

 **Status:** Private exploratory research repository.

-This repository documents exploratory research at the Runtime Execution Boundary (REB), where runtime observation, admissibility, execution legitimacy, and reconstructable governance intersect.
+This repository documents exploratory research at the Runtime Execution Boundary (REB), where runtime observation, Admissibility, execution legitimacy, and reconstructable governance intersect.

-The purpose of this pilot is to explore how observational runtime evidence can support Runtime Integrity Control (RiCo) in determining whether consequential execution remains legitimate, authorized, and aligned with present conditions.
+The purpose of this pilot is to explore how observational runtime evidence can support Runtime Integrity Control (RiCo) in performing **Admissibility Determination** immediately before Consequential Execution.

 NeoMundi is an observational research capability.
-It measures, records, and preserves runtime evidence.
-RiCo performs governance determination.
+It measures, records, and preserves runtime evidence. **RiCo performs Admissibility Determination.**

 Together, they explore how runtime observation can support reconstructable governance without conflating observation, governance determination, and execution enforcement.

 ---

-## Repository Scope
+# Repository Scope

 This repository is intended solely for architectural research, interoperability experimentation, and technical documentation.